bugsnag/bugsnag-notifier-api/README.md

         //   * In iOS, the context could be the name of the top most UIViewController
         context: "auth/session#create",

-        // All errors with the same groupValue will be grouped together within
+        // All errors with the same groupingHash will be grouped together within
         // the bugsnag dashboard.
         // This gives a notifier more control as to how grouping should be performed.
         // We recommend including the errorClass of the exception in here so a different
         // class of error will be grouped separately.
         // (optional)
-        groupValue: "buggy_file.rb",
+        groupingHash: "buggy_file.rb",

         // An array of exceptions that occurred during this event.
 Most of the
         // time there will only be one exception, but some languages support